Dreamer0iQ/Dreamer0iQ.github.io/README.md

 # My first React-project
-# Common site with goods their filtering, adding to cart and fake request of buy. u can try to use it in your goals.
+# Common site with goods: their filtering, adding to cart and fake buy request.
+U can try to use it in your goals.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts